 The sun, sunlamps, and tanning booths all give off ultraviolet (UV) radiation.
-Exposure to UV radiation causes early aging of the skin and skin damage that can lead to skin cancer.
+Exposure to UV radiation causes early aging of the skin and damage that can lead to skin cancer.

 Follow these tips to protect your skin from sunlight: